ueffel/caddy-imagefilter/README.md

 types, that implement `imagefilter.FilterFactory` and `imagefilter.Filter` respectively.
 A `FilterFactory` registers itself as image filter and produces configured `Filter` instances.
 The configured `Filter` instance then is called at runtime with an image, where the filter operation has to be applied and the resulting image returned.
-It's recommended to have all configure parameters as strings, so they can contain caddy placeholders.
+It's recommended to have all configure-parameters as strings, so they can contain caddy placeholders.
 Before applying the filter the placeholders should be replaced with `caddy.Replacer`'s `ReplaceAll`.